Ahsan-Shah056/StoreHub/README.md

 ### 🚀 **Intelligent Operations on Autopilot**

-*Storecore's AI-powered automation systems work 24/7 to monitor, alert, and optimize your business operations*
+*DigiClimate Store Hub's AI-powered automation systems work 24/7 to monitor, alert, and optimize your business operations*

 </div>